Lajule/ccss/README.md

 # ccss

-This tool checks if the properties of yours CSS files respect the [concentric order][1].
+This tool checks if the properties of yours CSS files respect the [concentric order][1] :straight_ruler:.

 ## Installation